-If a blood test shows that you are not deficient in B vitamins, you do not need to supplement with vitamin B complex.
-If you are deficient, the health risks can be serious.
+If a blood test shows that you're not deficient in B vitamins, you don't need to supplement with vitamin B complex.
+If you have a vitamin B deficiency, the health risks can be serious.
 B vitamins are required for basic bodily functions, such as turning food into usable energy and creating red blood cells.
 Vitamin B complex supplements, taken under the supervision of a doctor, can treat your deficiency and complications associated with it, such as anemia and fatigue.

 Signs You May Have Taken Too Much